Zero party data strategy

 Data is one of the most valuable assets a company has.
 We covered different data types for marketing in our previous post.
 Although behavioral data is a great source, using behavioral data alone for personalization is far from enough.
-This post will explain why leveraging declared data in addition to behavioral or transactional can help your business like no other.
+This post will explain why leveraging self-identified (declared) data in addition to behavioral or transactional can help your business like no other.

 Data is revolutionizing the world of business.
 According to PwC’s recent Global CEO survey, 64% of CEOs believe the way companies manage data will be a differentiating factor in the future.
 How does your company manage data?
 What type of data are you using for your business?
 Before you answer that, let’s dive into the role of data in the context of growth strategy.

 Growth is an essential factor in a company’s business decisions.
 In the fourth quarter of 2018, CEOs consistently ranked predictable growth as the most critical business priority for 2020.